ippocratis/location-history/README.md

 - Put Dockerfile docker-compose.yml entrypoint.sh together with preprocess.py app.py requirements.txt and the .rec files on root Dir and index.html in templates/index.html and run "docker compose up --build -d" app is running on localhost on port 8789 but you can refine your port in docker-compose.

+- Or simply clone this repo and run "docker compose up --build -d"

+- A copy_files.py is also added in this repo .
+You could fill the source and destination dir for .rec files and run it periodically in a cronjob.

+- Running the docker compose file will first run the preprocess.py script , you can comment that line in entrypoint.sh if you don't want the script to run every time docker compose is starting .

-Handle reverse proxy and SSL certs mtls in your webserver if you plan to expose the app outside your localhost.
+- Handle reverse proxy and SSL certs mtls in your webserver if you plan to expose the app outside your localhost.